BrunnerLivio/articles/articles/advanced-nestjs-dynamic-providers.md

 [AppService] Hello World
 ```

 That is cool.
 Though, we are lazy, aren't we?
 We do not want to explicitly write `this.logger.setPrefix('AppService')` in the constructor of our services?
-Something like `@Logger('AppService')` before our `logger`-parameter would be way more verbose and we would not have to define a constructor every time we want to use our logger.
+Something like `@Logger('AppService')` before our `logger`-parameter would be way less verbose and we would not have to define a constructor every time we want to use our logger.

 ## Logger Decorator